 The German 10 year bund/US T-note spread has recently been tracking the Euro currency quite closely.
 But that relationship has bent a little during this recent period of EUR strength.

 As many of you are aware, one of my favourite trades is short German bund futures/long US t-note futures.
 The yield spread has risen from the absurd 235 basis points to 172 bps, but I think it still has some room to run.

 I am combining these two trades, shorting EURUSD into this spike, but also adding to my short bund/long T-note position.

 If you have a look at the regression analysis over the past couple of years, the EUR overvaluation becomes obvious.

 There is nothing saying this relationship cannot change.
 If we are about to enter into a secular monster EUR bull market, then this spread will most likely blow out.
 But again, I am betting we aren’t about to experience that sort of dramatic shift (at least not yet).

 I was looking for an excuse to add to my short bund/long T-note position, and shorting Euro against it looks like the perfect reason.
 Now maybe I am getting too cute.
 Maybe I will get my ass handed to me fading this sort of strength.
 But I just can’t help it.
 I hate crowded trades, and when I see a chance like this, I need to write some pink tickets.

-When the EUR continues to rally in my face, feel free to remind me that the crowd sometimes gets it right.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+When the EUR continues to rally in my face, feel free to remind me that the crowd sometimes gets it right.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.